fastai/fastai/README.md

    conda install -c fastai fastai
    ```

-   NB: We are currently using a re-packaged torchvision in order to support pytorch-nightly, which is required for using fastai.
+   NB: We are currently using a re-packaged `torchvision` as `torchvision-nightly` in order to support `pytorch-nightly`, which is required for using `fastai`.

 If you encounter installation problems, make sure you have the latest `conda` client:
 ```